Reaching Altitude in Nepal: How to get there

 7. Himalayan Delights: Butter Tea & Yak Cheese

 In the high Himalayas, butter tea (Suja) and yak cheese are essential parts of daily life.
 The salty, buttery tea is a perfect remedy for the cold, while yak cheese offers a rich, nutty taste.
+When you trek to the Everest or Annapurna regions, make sure to try these Himalayan specialties.

 8. Nepali Chiya (Milk Tea): A Daily Essential

 No meal or conversation in Nepal is complete without chiya, the traditional spiced milk tea.
 Made with black tea, milk, and spices like cardamom and ginger, it is the perfect drink to warm up and relax.
+Enjoying a cup of chiya in a small tea shop while watching daily life in Nepal is an experience you will cherish.

 The taste of Nepal is as diverse as its landscapes, offering everything from hearty mountain meals to spicy street food.
 Whether you’re savoring a plate of steaming momo, enjoying a warm cup of butter tea in the Himalayas, or indulging in a traditional Newari feast, Nepal’s food is a journey of flavors that reflects its rich culture and traditions.
+I invite you to come and try Nepal’s delicious dishes for yourself!

 Best Places to Try Authentic Nepali Food